Heteronormativity

-Heteronormativity is the concept that heterosexuality is the preferred or normal mode of sexual orientation.
-It assumes the gender binary (i.e., that there are only two distinct, opposite genders) and that sexual and marital relations are most fitting between people of opposite sex.
+Heteronormativity is the definition of heterosexuality as the normative human sexuality.
+It assumes the gender binary (i.e., that there are only two distinct, opposite genders) and that sexual and marital relations are most fitting between people of the opposite sex.

+Heteronormativity creates and upholds a social hierarchy based on sexual orientation with the practice and belief that heterosexuality is deemed as the societal norm.
 A heteronormative view, therefore, involves alignment of biological sex, sexuality, gender identity and gender roles.
-Heteronormativity is often linked to heterosexism and homophobia.
-The effects of societal heteronormativity on lesbian, gay and bisexual individuals can be examined as heterosexual or "straight" privilege.
+Heteronormativity has been linked to heterosexism and homophobia, and the effects of societal heteronormativity on lesbian, gay and bisexual individuals have been described as heterosexual or "straight" privilege.

 Etymology

 Michael Warner popularized the term in 1991, in one of the first major works of queer theory.
 The concept's roots are in Gayle Rubin's notion of the "sex/gender system" and Adrienne Rich's notion of compulsory heterosexuality.
 From the outset, theories of heteronormativity included a critical look at gender; Warner wrote that "every person who comes to a queer self-understanding knows in one way or another that her stigmatization is intricated with gender. ...
 Being queer ... means being able, more or less articulately, to challenge the common understanding of what gender difference means."
-Lauren Berlant and Warner further developed these ideas in their seminal essay, "Sex in Public."
+Lauren Berlant and Warner further developed these ideas in their seminal essay "Sex in Public":